csci110/csci110.github.io/3_CastleBreakIn.md

   * Sets the `y` coordinate to `this.height` less than the display height (HINT: use `game.displayHeight`)

   * Set a custom property called `speedWhenWalking` equal to 150.
-  * Set a custom property called `lives` equal to 3.
   * Set the `accelerateOnBounce` property to `false`.
   * Define `left` and `right` animations that use frames 9-11 and 3-5 respectively.

 - [ ] Create an `ann` object from the `Princess` class you just defined.

 - [ ] Run the game to verify that Princess Ann appears horizontally centered in the play area, with her feet touching the bottom edge of the window.